authsec/beast/README.md

                         This flag lets you specify a custom imapsync format string, while still being able to use the bulk sync mechanism.
+  -l, --create-imapsync-logs
+                        Write the imapsync logs to file for later review
 ```

 # Example Usage

+NOTE: If you don't want the log messages to be visible on the screen but instead be written to a log file, use the `-l` switch.

 The below command will e.g. use the `accounts_org1.csv` in your current directory to assemble the sync commands that will be executed.